mgpinho88/fullstack/03-JavaScript/readme.md

 14. [AJAX & APIs](https://github.com/mgpinho88/fullstack/tree/main/03-JavaScript/14-AJA&APIs)
 15. [Prototypes, Classes & OOP](https://github.com/mgpinho88/fullstack/tree/main/03-JavaScript/15-PrototypesClasses&OOP)

+*Project-ScoreKepper is incomplete.
+Please work on this on a later date after React*

 ## The Basics
 JavaScript comes equipt with a handful of "building blocks" known as the primitive types.
 These are the fundamental parts of the JavaScript language akin to the parts of an atom.
 The primitives include:
 * Number - unlike other computer languages there is one number type.
 The number primitive is a representation of a number in the language.
 These can be whole numbers, negative numbers and decimals.